awwright/http-progress/draft-wright-http-patch-byterange.md

 The `transaction=persist` preference indicates that uploaded data SHOULD be continuously stored as soon as possible, so that if the upload is interrupted, it is possible to resume the upload from where it left off.

 This preference is generally applicable to any HTTP request (and not merely for PATCH or byte range patches).
-While this is often easier to implement on the server, is much more complicated to recover from, because many more infrequent error cases must be handled, and specifics will vary by server, media type, and resource-specific semantics.

 Servers SHOULD indicate when this preference was honored, using a "Preference-Applied" response header.
 For example:

 ~~~
-Preference-Applied: transaction=atomic
 Preference-Applied: transaction=persist
 ~~~

+Servers may consider broadcasting this in a 103 Early Hints response, since once point the final response is written, this may no longer be useful to know.

 # Registrations